 Commissioner Robert S. Moore, Jr., of Arkansas City, was appointed to the Arkansas Highway Commission by Governor Mike Beebe effective January 22, 2013.
 He has served as Chairman of the Commission since March of 2020.

-Moore is a graduate of McGehee High School, Ouachita Baptist University and the University of Arkansas Law School.
-He served five years active duty as an infantry officer in the U.S. Army, including a year in Vietnam as an Army Pilot.
+He is a graduate of McGehee High School, Ouachita Baptist University and the University of Arkansas Law School.
+He served five years’ active duty as an infantry officer in the U.S. Army, including a year in Vietnam as an Army Pilot.